naeohmi/un-lorem/README.md

-## This is the UN-Lorum Filler Text project.
+## This is the UN-Lorem Filler Text project

 Arising from the rubble and ash of World War Two, the United Nations was established in 1945.
 Seeking to prevent such atrocities the world witnessed during the war, the United Nations worked to affirm basic human rights as described its foundational documents.
 In the few years that followed, a document took shape that captured the vision of a faith in fundamental human rights, the dignity of the human person, and a commitment to promote better standards of living to all persons across the world.
 The Universal Declaration of Human Rights was adopted by the UN General Assembly in Paris on 10 December 1948.
 Drafted by representatives with different legal and cultural backgrounds from all regions of the world, its adoption was a milestone in the history of human rights.